Kent, Connecticut

 Kent is a town in Litchfield County, Connecticut, United States.
 Located alongside the border with New York, the town's population was 3,019 according to the 2020 census.
 The town is part of the Northwest Hills Planning Region.
 Kent is home to three boarding schools: Kent School, the Marvelwood School, and South Kent School.
 The Schaghticoke Indian Reservation is also located within town borders.
-The town was also home to former U.S. Secretary of State Henry Kissinger and Family Guy creator Seth MacFarlane.
+The town was also home to former U.S. Secretary of State Henry Kissinger.
+The town is also the birthplace of Family Guy creator Seth MacFarlane.

 History

 The town of Kent was sectioned in 1737 and settled about 1739.
 The town was named after the county Kent in England.